azagoruyko/rigBuilder/README.md

 ## ✨ Key Features

-- **⚡ Modern Scripting Experience** — A high-performance Python editor tailored for technical artists.
+- **⌨️ Modern Scripting IDE** — Embedded Python IDE with syntax highlighting and code execution across DCCs.
 - **💼 Workspace Management** — Organize your work into isolated projects.
 Seamlessly switch between different toolsets, rigs, or automated pipelines while maintaining focused module hierarchies and persistent environment settings.
+- **🤖 Agentic AI Chat** — Enhanced Ollama integration with tool-calling capabilities.
+The AI can now perform semantic searches across modules, write code, add attributes, and much more!
+- **🔍 Semantic Module Indexing** — Intelligent search that understands the functionality of your scripts.
+Uses vector embeddings to find the right modules using natural language queries.
+- **🛰️ Automatic Host Detection** — Zero-configuration connectivity.
+Rig Builder automatically detects and connects to running instances of Maya, Blender, and Unreal Engine.
+- **📟 Integrated REPL** — A powerful, host-aware Python REPL for immediate feedback and interactive debugging within your current workspace.
 - **📜 Git-Backed Module History** — Built-in version control for every module change.
 Track every save, view granular diffs, and restore previous versions in seconds.
 - **🔄 Native Auto-Sync** — Real-time synchronization between the application and your files on disk, ensuring your UI always reflects the latest changes.
-- **🖥️ DCC Agnostic** — Seamlessly connects to **Maya**, **Blender**, **Unreal Engine**, or any Python-capable host via a high-performance ZMQ bridge.
-- **🤖 Local AI Assistance** — Integrated **Ollama** support for AI-assisted script development, documentation generation, and **semantic module search**.
-- **🔍 Semantic Module Indexing** — Find modules by their functionality, not just names.
-Uses vector embeddings to understand the context of your scripts and documentation.
-- **📝 Responsive Markdown Docs** — Author and view module documentation in native Markdown for a modern, clean documentation experience.
+- **📝 Responsive Markdown Docs** — Author and view module documentation in native Markdown for a modern documentation experience.

 ---